andrew-maris/andrew-maris.github.io/_pages/about.md

 Research
 ========

 Today, Andrew's research focuses on the "density limit" instability in tokamaks, one of the key limiting factors in these types of fusion experiments.
-He explores data-driven methods to potentially unlock a deeper understanding of the physics of the instability and enable real-time instability avoidance for high density experiments.
+He explores data-driven methods to potentially unlock a deeper understanding of the physics of the instability and enable real-time control solutions for high density reactor scenarios.